Albo1125/ObservePlayers/README.md

 # ObservePlayers
 ObservePlayers is a resource for FiveM by Albo1125 that allows administrators to accurately and discreetly observe other players.
+It is available at [https://github.com/Albo1125/ObservePlayers](https://github.com/Albo1125/ObservePlayers)

 ## Installation & Usage
 1. Download the latest release.